Predicting the Understandability of Computational Notebooks through Code Metrics Analysis: The Proposed Approach

 In this section, our primary emphasis is on converting the continuous CU score into discrete binary labels.
 Although we assess machine learning performance using four-level and three-level class labels, the main focus remains on binary classification.

-In the following two paragraphs, the reason behind the converting the CU score to discrete class labels is elaborated.
-Linear regression is perhaps the most commonly used tool in statistics and as such is familiar to a diverse range of students and researchers.
-However, an even wider segment of the educated public do not understand regression or least squares and thus have to take many statistical results on faith, for example accepting results that are labeled as statistically significant without being able to interpret their numerical values.
-As a result, we would like to approximate the regression using a simple comparison.
-For this purpose, we can simplify the interpretation of regression by discretizing.
+Continuous CU scores are less interpretable and cannot be directly used for classification.
+To address this, we can simplify the interpretation by discretizing.
 In common practice, variables are discretized into two categories (i.e., the predictor x falling above or below some threshold)~\cite{Andrew2009Splitting}.
-However, as shown in this study~\cite{Andrew2009Splitting}, we can do better by discretizing the objective variable into three values and throwing away the middle category.
+However, as shown in the study of Gelman et al.~\cite{Andrew2009Splitting}, we can do better by discretizing the objective variable into three values and throwing away the middle category.
 The study shows the efficiency of this method.
 It makes the general recommendation that the high and low categories each be set to contain 1/4 to 1/3 of the data, which results in comparisons with approximately 80\%–90\% of the efficiency of linear regression.

 After finding the best scoring strategy and calculating the score for each notebook, we followed the same rule and discretized our score.
 We ranked notebooks according to their scores and divided them into four equally sized bins.
 Subsequently, we left out two bins in the middle and retained the first and the last quarters.
 The first quarter comprised notebooks with the lowest scores, labeled as Normal CU (NCU), and the last quarter encompassed notebooks with the highest scores, labeled as Good CU (GCU).
 Each of these selected bins contained 1/4 of the data.